dungnguyentien0409/TVShow/README.md

 - Header contains 'from-database' to indicate the data is from database
 - Query character based on planets

+# The Unit Test
+- Test for functions

 # Technology
 - C#, ASP .Net core 7.0
 - Entity FramworkCore 7.0